cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 We are going to throw a lot at you, but also provide a lot of support.
 Over these first couple of weeks feel free to reach out for anything you might need.

 If you find something confusing let me know (likely others will as well).

-* It is **highly recommended that you join the in-person lab session each week.** It is scheduled on a Monday so that you have time to address your problems before labs are due.
-Make every attempt to join the lab if you're having problems.
-* You can post a question to the [homework discussion board](https://cssearcy.github.io/AYS-R-Coding-SPR-2020/help/).
+You can post a question to the [homework discussion board](https://cssearcy.github.io/AYS-R-Coding-SPR-2020/help/).

 Reach out if you have questions or feel stuck!